-But if you plan well and manage to spend an hour extra in the kitchen once in a week, you will be able to reduce 70% of the unnecessary sugar and chemical load from your diet.
-Trust me, you will be fascinated to see the result in terms of fitting of your clothes, pain and other nagging daily symptoms, skin and hair issues and your overall blood parameters, etc.
+But if you plan well and manage to spend an hour extra in the kitchen once a week, you will be able to reduce 70% of the unnecessary sugar and chemical load from your diet.
+Trust me, you will be fascinated to see the result in terms of fitting of your clothes, pain and other nagging daily symptoms, skin and hair issues, and your overall blood parameters, etc.

 Why homemade chocolate recipe?
 Why not popular brands?

 We love chocolate.
 The pleasure we get by eating chocolate it’s heavenly, right?
 But do you know what you buy in the name of chocolate is nothing but mostly sugar and chemicals?
 Shocked?
 Check the ingredients.

 The quality of chocolate depends on its cocoa percentage.
 You will be surprised to see that the most trusted brands in India have only 5-7% of cocoa in their milk chocolate and if it is the “healthy” dark chocolate then the percentage is between 30-40%.
 Rest?
 Sugar, chemicals, and more sugar.

 Yes, you will get good chocolate in the market but they are often on the pricier side.
 So most people can’t think of those as a regular purchase.
 The best way to enjoy chocolate is to make it at home.
 No, don’t worry it is not tough at all.

 As the heading suggests just spend 2 precious minutes and use 3 basic ingredients to make your chocolate at home.
 Check the recipe –

 2) Coconut oil (cold-pressed)